bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-0/system-setup.md

 5. Execute the following command to clone the repo:
 `git clone [paste the url you picked up in step 2 here]`
-    - Git will ask you for your Github username/password and then spit out a whole bunch of information at you if you entered them correctly as it downloads all the class files.
+    - Git will ask you for your Github username/password and then spit out a whole bunch of information at you.
+If you entered your information correctly it will download all the class files.
 Here's what it should look like:

         ```bash
         Cloning into 'pandas-practical-python-primer'...